jbcodeforce/shift_left_utils/docs/migration.md

 make create_flink_dml
 ```

-* Sometime we may need to delete the created topics and schemas, for that the makefile target is:
+* Sometime, we may need to delete the created topics and schemas, for that the makefile target is:

 ```sh
 make delete_data